oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ORCA is a flexible, efficient and easy-to-use general purpose tool for quantum chemistry with specific emphasis on spectroscopic properties of open-shell molecules.
 It features a wide variety of standard quantum chemical methods ranging from semiempirical methods to DFT to single- and multireference correlated ab initio methods.
 It can also treat environmental and relativistic effects.

-**URL**
+**More Information**

 https://orcaforum.kofo.mpg.de

 **Available Versions**::

+    5.0.3-gompi-2021b
+    4.2.1-gompi-2019b
+    5.0.2-gompi-2019b-dba
     5.0.0-gompi-2019b
-    4.2.1-gompi-2019b
-    5.0.3-gompi-2021b
     5.0.1-gompi-2019b-dba
-    5.0.2-gompi-2019b-dba

 OTF2